vegetableclean/Yolov8_training_Autonomous/Dataset Collection Guidelines for YOLO-seg Fine-Tuning.md

 - Bounding boxes do not need to be perfect; they should **fully cover the object**.
 - Use diverse environments and conditions to improve model robustness.
 - Optionally, use **Segment Anything Model (SAM)** to generate initial masks for segmentation tasks.
+- Make sure to balance between iPhone and AV camera images to improve both generalization and real-world performance.